samx18/sagemaker-BYOD/README.md

 Key files used here:

 * `Dockerfile` describes how to build your Docker container image.
 In this example I have installed python3 and scikit-learn packages

-* `build_and_push.sh` is a script that uses the Dockerfile to build your container images and then pushes it to ECR.

 * `nginx.conf` is the configuration file for the nginx front-end.
 Generally, you should be able to take this file as-is.